t3-oss/create-t3-app/www/TRANSLATIONS.md

 ### Maintaining

-Naturally, the english docs will move faster than the translated ones.
+Naturally, the English docs will move faster than the translated ones.
 We've implemented a feature that alerts visitors if a translated version of a page is outdated.
-If you see that a page is outdated, and you're able to update it, please do so!
+If you see that a page is outdated and you're able to update it, please do so!